cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

     ```

 In all cases, the fact that the binary was installed from a custom location *is not saved* in your `package.json` file.
 Every repeated installation would have to use the same environment variable to install the same binary.

+{% note warning %}
+If you have set an URL or a path to the `CYPRESS_BINARY_VERSION` environment variable, you will always get a warning message before tests execution.
+It is normal as the Cypress CLI cannot match the binary version with the `npm` package version.
+{% endnote %}